jmding8/Pome76/README.md

 Pome76 attempts to balance productivity, ergonomics, aesthetics, and cost.
 It is a Neo65 with a custom nice!nano based PCB and ZMK firmware.
 It uses an unusual keymap which pushes the home positions to the left and right edges of the board.

-If you are interested in one, let me know as I still have leftover PCBs.
+If you are interested in one, I may have PCBs for sale.
 Gerber files are coming soon.

 # Keymap